ABOUT AWS VOLUNTEER AND LANGUAGE ADVOCATE PROGRAMs

 We are committed to providing the support necessary to empower women, transgender, and children survivors of domestic violence to rebuild their lives.
 Volunteers and Multilingual Access Model (MLAM) Language Advocates are vital to maintaining supportive services at the shelter.
 If you are passionate about helping a diverse group of survivors as they heal, please consider volunteering-we can't do it without you!

 Due to our consensus-based, shared leadership work model, volunteers and language advocates can have a significant impact at AWS.
 We pride ourselves on being run by and for the community, and our volunteers bring healing, diversity, and hope to our work empowering survivors and eradicating violence.

 At AWS, volunteers and language advocates have opportunities to engage in both direct and indirect service work.
-Read about our volunteer and language advocate programs here.

 Applications for our Fall 2019 training are open!
 Please click here for your application.

 All volunteers and language advocates must complete our 64+ hour training to become domestic violence counselors.
 Volunteer/language advocate training is eight weeks and is offered twice a year: once in the fall (usually October-November), and once in the spring (usually March-April).
 Volunteers complete 64 hours of training and language advocates complete 74 hours.
 AWS typically trains 30-50 volunteers/language advocates per year.